Dronnn/dronnn.github.io/README.md

 why can i be good for the position of an iOS engineer:
 - i’ve been working as an iOS developer more than 10 years.
 - i worked with both languages in apple ecosystem.
-- i've been working since iOS 5.
+- i've been working from iOS 5.
 - i wrote applications for all apple mobile devices - iphone, ipad, apple watch.
 - for me, working within the apple ecosystem is not just a job, i’m a fan of it, i use all apple products in my everyday life and i love it.